Rugby union in the Netherlands: History

 from these areas.
 Given the low profile of the game in the Netherlands, Dutch rugby still manages to support over a hundred clubs, and has 7–8,000 players, which is a larger number than some Rugby World Cup entrants.

 Women's rugby in the Netherlands started at Rugbyclub Wageningen in 1975.
 At their first 5-year anniversary the Wageningen rugby men organized a rugby match for the girlfriends against the girlfriends of the befriended Eindhoven Students rugby team The Elephants.
 The Wageningen women won this game with 4-0 and the seed for Dutch women rugby was planted.
 It took until 1981 when the first official women rugby competition round was played.

 In the 1978–79 season, the Dutch leagues were affected by a severe winter, which prevented teams from playing on grass rugby pitches.
-The season managed to finish on time, mainly because the matches were transferred onto beaches to avoid snow and ice.
+Matches were transferred onto beaches to avoid snow and ice.

+In 1988, Marcel Bierman, a fly half, broke his neck in the Hong Kong Sevens, and this gave the sport a bad image in the Netherlands at the time.

 Dutch rugby received a boost in 1996 when they beat a full-strength team from Moseley RFC.